gbif/hp-sanbi/home.md

 ---
 lang-ref: en-us
 layout: home
-title: SANBI-GBIF
+title: Explore the Biodiversity of South Africa
+description: |
-description: SANBI-GBIF aims to support and grow a network of partners in biodiversity informatics through data mobilisation, capacity enhancement, publication and use.
-The Node provides access to biodiversity occurrence records published by South African Institutions.|
+  SANBI-GBIF aims to support and grow a network of partners in biodiversity informatics through data mobilisation, capacity enhancement, publication and use.
+The Node provides access to biodiversity occurrence records published by South African Institutions.

 background: /assets/images/20180114_tsitsikamma-res.jpg